inertialsense/docs.inertialsense.com/docs/user-manual/troubleshooting/firmware.md

 ### Chip Erase Downgrade

-An alternative method to downgrade uINS firmware to 1.8.x is:
+An alternative method to downgrade uINS to 1.8.x firmware:

 1. Chip erase the uINS.
-2. Load the uINS 1.8.x (or later) bootloader and firmware.
+2. Load v5b (or older) bootloader and 1.8.x (or older) firmware.
 3. Restore the IMU calibration.
-Always make sure the bootloader version is compatible with the intended uINS firmware version.

 ## 1.7.6 Bug RTK Base GPS Raw work around